OrchardCMS/OrchardDoc/docs/Documentation/Working-with-Orchard-in-WebMatrix.markdown

 You can change the editor WebMatrix uses by following these [instructions](http://sybak.com/blog/2011/02/changing-the-file-types-that-open-with-webmatrix/).

-As an example, you may find it helpful to use the XML editor (which provides colorization) on the placement.info file.
-To do this you must change the setting for *.info* files in the WebMatrix file **filetypes.xml** (which can be found in the following locations):
+As an example, you may find it helpful to use the XML editor (which provides colorization) on the `Placement.info` file.
+To do this you must change the setting for `.info` files in the WebMatrix file `filetypes.xml` (which can be found in the following locations):

     32-bit machines: C:\Program Files\Microsoft WebMatrix\config\filetypes.xml
     64-bit machines: C:\Program Files (x86)\Microsoft WebMatrix\config\filetypes.xml

-1) Add the .info file extension to the list of XML file types:
+1) Add the `.info` file extension to the list of XML file types:

     <FileType extension=".info;.config;.csproj;.vbproj;.resx;.settings;.sitemap;.user;.wsdl;.browser;.xaml;.xml;.xoml;.xsd;.xsl;.xslt;.mxml;.dbml;.wstemplate">